dfinity/examples/motoko/composite_query/README.md

 Each new `Bucket` must be provisioned with enough cycles to pay for its installation and running costs.
 `Map` achieves this by adding an equal share of `Map`'s initial cycle balance to each asynchronous call to `Bucket(n, i)`, using a call to `Cycles.add(cycleShare)`.

 `Map`'s `test` method simply `put`s 16 consecutive entries into `Map`.
 These entries are distributed evenly amongst the buckets making up the key-value store.
-Adding the first entry to a bucket take longer than adding a subsequent one, since the bucket needs to be installed on first use.
+Adding the first entry to a bucket takes longer than adding a subsequent one, since the bucket needs to be installed on first use.

 ## Security Considerations and Security Best Practices